Electric bicycle laws: Queensland

+Western Australia

+In Western Australia, illegal e-bikes (more accurately described as unregistered electric motorbikes) can be crushed.
+Joondalup Acting Inspector Scott Gillis stated on 2GB (a Sydney radio station) that 54 illegal e-bikes were crushed in a two-week period in their focused district area.
+In January 2026 WA Police seized and crushed more than 30 overpowered ebikes.

 Canada

 Eight provinces of Canada allow electric power-assisted bicycles.
 In all eight provinces, e-bikes are limited to 500 W output, and cannot travel faster than 32 km/h on motor power alone on level ground.
 In Alberta prior to July 1, 2009, the limits were 750 W and 35 km/h, but presently match federal legislation.
 Age restrictions vary in Canada.
 All require an approved helmet.
 Regulations may or may not require an interlock to prevent the use of power when the rider is not pedaling.
 Some versions (e.g., if capable of operating without pedaling) of e-bikes require drivers' licenses in some provinces and have age restrictions.
 Vehicle licenses and liability insurance are not required.
 Generally, they are considered vehicles (like motorcycles and pedal cycles), so are subject to the same rules of the road as regular bicycles.
 In some cases, regulatory requirements have been complicated by lobbying in respect of the Segway PT.

 Bicycles assisted by a gasoline motor or other fuel are regulated differently from e-bikes.
 These are classified as motorcycles, regardless of the power output of the motor and maximum attainable speed.

 Note that in Canada, the term "assist bicycle" is the technical term for an e-bike and "power-assisted bicycle" is used in the Canadian Federal Legislation, but is carefully defined to only apply to electric motor assist, and specifically excludes internal combustion engines (though this is not the case in the United States).